-An alternative method for removing your sex offender status is by seeking a California certificate of rehabilitation.
+An alternative method for California sex offender registry removal is by seeking a California certificate of rehabilitation.
 Unlike expungement, obtaining a certificate of rehabilitation releases you from the obligation of registering under the Sex Offender Registration Act (Penal Code 290s).
 This means that you will no longer be required to register as a sex offender.

 If you meet the following qualifications, you can submit an application for a California certificate of rehabilitation between seven to ten years after being released from custody, parole, or probation, whichever is earlier.